Most Dangerous’ Spy’

 Military Technical Advisers brought in early are a good spend and pay dividend when the cameras roll and on the cutting room floor.
 There is work still to be done to ensure that military advisers are brought onto productions from the beginning as a standard procedure and to do away with the penny wise and pound foolish attitude towards MA’s.

-If you do see me on set don’t forget to give me a hug.
-Unless your from 3 Para Morters!
+If you do see me on set, don’t forget to give me a hug.
+Unless you’re from 3 Para Morters!Feel free to share this blog and add your howlers to the comments box.

 showreel